c410-f3r/wtx/CONTRIBUTING.md

 The use of `unsafe` is discourage but when necessary, consider implementing MIRI tests to verify memory safety guarantees.
 If the introduction of `unsafe` enhances performance, also consider providing `#[bench]` benchmarks.

+OPTIONAL: Attach a funny or awesome image, video or short history.

 ## Commit's description

 Releases are issued through the use of automating tools, as such, it is important to use `Conventional Commits` (<https://www.conventionalcommits.org>) to allow the creation of more detailed changelogs.